joewing/q2/README.md

 to align with the GPIO pins of a Raspberry Pi so that the Pi can be used to both program and backup the Q2.

+The pins are configured such that the original Raspberry Pi with a 26-pin connector can be used for programming the Q2 (though it will not be able to read from the Q2).

 ## Power Estimation

 Each LED is driven through a 4.7k resistor.
 Assuming a 5v power